Xinran1205/HPC-LBM/README.md

 If you wish to run a different set of input parameters, you should modify `job_submit_d2q9-bgk` to update the value assigned to `options`.

-# Visualisation

-You can view the final state of the simulation by creating a .png image file using a provided Gnuplot script:

-    $ gnuplot final_state.plt